bbauska/W3Cx-2of5/README.md

 And here you can see that this simple file, it is just showing me the text hello html and it's also changed the title of the page to be my first HTML page.

-So, there you have it, a very simple HTML page.
+There you have it, a very simple HTML page.

 Let's now go to an online tool and try to create this page from scratch.